This passionate exhortation by William Booth has often been misquoted. At least certain punchy phrases have been lifted out of context.

 ‘It may suffice it to say that duelling, adultery, fornication, gambling, swearing, Sabbath-breaking and drunkenness were hardly regarded as vices at all.
 They were the fashionable practices of people in the highest ranks of society, and no one was thought the worse of for indulging them.’ (p.18)

-We’ve been looking at George Whitefield’s efforts to bring the Christian message to the whole population of 18th century America.
+We’ve been looking at George Whitefield’s efforts to bring the Christian message to 18th century America.

 Preaching amongst the black population

-Whitefield rejected this completely and insisted on preaching to the slaves that they were made in the image of God, and that Christ loved them so much He died for them!
+Although Whitefield is not guiltless in his view of the African slave trade, he rejected this completely and insisted on telling slaves that they were made in the image of God, and that they were so important to God that Christ died on the cross for them.

 An African Tribute to George Whitefield

-Wheatley herself is a marvel of intellectual ability, having been in America only 9 years, mastered the language so superbly and having written the remarkable poem aged only 17!
+Wheatley herself is a marvel of intellectual ability, having been in America only 9 years she had mastered the language superbly.
+Her brilliance is evident in many of her published poems.
+She was the first African American poet to be published in America.
 She later wrote a poem for George Washington.
 He was so impressed with her poetic skill he said it would be a privilege to meet her.

 Of Whitefield’s preaching she writes,